Fryingplate/Containerized-Todo-cli/README.md

 # Python CLI-TOdo
 A brief description of what this project does and who it's for
 This is Python CLI-TOdo Application which helps you to manage the tasks and Track them.
+Github actions is used in this

 # Hi, I'm Md Sami ! 👋